 Repeating a PASSED Course:

-If a student is repeating a previously PASSED course to increase their GPA, federal guidance allows student to repeat and receive aid ONE-TIME when repeating the passed course.
+If an undergraduate student is repeating a previously PASSED course to increase their GPA, federal guidance allows student to repeat and receive aid ONE-TIME when repeating the passed course.
 All hours of any courses attempted must still count in SAP calculations.
 PSU academic guidelines will count the last repeated course for GPA purposes.
 Therefore, if a student earned a letter grade of “D” and then repeated this course and received an “F”, the “F” would replace the previously earned “D” for purposes of determining a student’s new GPA.

 Undergraduate students are encouraged to contact not only their academic advisor regarding PSU academic consequences but also a member of the Financial Aid Team if they are planning to repeat any coursework.
 They will want to be sure they understand how retaking courses will be treated by PSU academics as well as financial aid as required by federally mandated Satisfactory Academic Progress policies.